AshwinKatkar/SAPCAPM-2023-AD003/exercises/4_Enhance the Fiori Element Application with annotation/Readme.md

 ### Overview <a name="overview"></a>

 In this exercise you will learn:

-- How to enhance SAP Fiori Elements Application in existing CAP Project.<br><br>
+- How to enhance standard SAP Fiori  Application using cds annotation.<br><br>
 ![Login Page](../4_Enhance%20the%20Fiori%20Element%20Application%20with%20annotation/images/22.png)

 ### Build Fiori App using cds annotation <a name="annotation"></a>